 As you may have guessed, a triple formation is similar to a double formation, except that the price level is tested thrice as opposed twice in a double bottom.
 The interpretation of the triple formation is similar to the double formation.

-As a rule of thumb the more number of times the price tests, and reacts to a certain price level, the more sacred the price level is considered.
-Therefore by virtue of this, the triple formation is considered more powerful than the double formation.
+As a rule of thumb, the more number of times the price tests, and reacts to a certain price level, the more sacred the price level is considered.
+Therefore by this, the triple formation is considered more powerful than the double formation.

 Key takeaways from this chapter

-- Market can be viewed in 3 basic phases – accumulation, mark up, and distribution phase
+- The market can be viewed in 3 basic phases – accumulation, mark up, and distribution phase.

-- The accumulation phase is when the institutional investor (smart money) enters the market, mark up phase is when traders make an entry, and the final distribution phase is when the larger public enter the market
+- The accumulation phase is when the institutional investor (smart money) enters the market, mark up phase is when traders make an entry.
+The final distribution phase is when the larger public enter the market.

 - The interpretation of double and triple formations are the same